MinaProtocol/snark-challenge/spec-lang/prover.markdown

 	+ [Curve Operations](https://coinlist.co/build/coda/pages/problem-04-curve-operations): $200
 - [Architecture reference](https://coinlist.co/build/coda/pages/problem-07-groth16-prover-challenges)

+## Introduction

+On this page, you’ll learn how to get started on the SNARK prover contest.
+Here’s what you can expect:

+1. [Motivation](#motivation).
+We’ll give you some motivation and background (e.g. what a SNARK?).
+2. [Starter code](#starter-code).
+Then, we’ll show you how to set up an environment to complete the challenge and walk you through the submission workflow.
+3. [Tutorials](#tutorials).
+Finally, we’ll guide you through several targeted tutorials that will walk you through the steps for your first improvement.

 ## Motivation

 In this challenge you’ll parallelizing the snark prover for GPU, vastly speeding up the time to create a snark proof.